Optimize performance by upgrading SQL Data Warehouse

 Before you begin

-If your existing Gen1 data warehouse is not in a region where Gen2 is available, you can geo-restore to Gen2 through PowerShell to a supported region.
+If your existing Compute Optimized Gen1 tier data warehouse is not in a region where the Compute Optimized Gen2 tier is available, you can geo-restore through PowerShell to a supported region.

-- If the Gen1 data warehouse to be upgraded is paused, resume the data warehouse.
+If the Compute Optimized Gen1 tier data warehouse to be upgraded is paused, resume the data warehouse.

 Start the upgrade

-Go to your Gen1 data warehouse in the Azure portal and click on Upgrade to Gen2:
+Go to your Compute Optimized Gen1 tier data warehouse in the Azure portal and click on the Upgrade to Gen2 card under the Tasks tab:

-By default, select the suggested performance level for the data warehouse based on your current performance level on Gen1 by using the mapping below:
+By default, select the suggested performance level for the data warehouse based on your current performance level on Compute Optimized Gen1 tier by using the mapping below:

 Ensure your workload has completed running and quiesced before upgrading.
-You will experience downtime for a few minutes before your data warehouse is back online as a Gen2 data warehouse.
-Click Upgrade.
-The price of the Gen2 performance tier is currently half-off during the preview period:
+You will experience downtime for a few minutes before your data warehouse is back online as a Compute Optimized Gen2 tier data warehouse.
+Click Upgrade:

 Monitor your upgrade by checking the status in the Azure portal: